Application of an incremental parallel resistor is a very simple and low cost method of delivering variable phono stage resistive loading.

 Before we get into "how", it needs to be stated that increasing the resistive load (to liven up the general character) requires phono stage surgery.

-The MM stage load resistor has to be replaced with a higher value item.
+The load resistor within the phono stage has to be removed and replaced with a higher value item.

 I have done it, but IMHO it really is only for those who are totally comfortable with electronics and use of a soldering iron.